 It's clean, too.
 The Trinsic uses a soft rubber aerator that prevents the usual mineral build-up around the spray holes.
 It's one of the more hygienic options in kitchen faucets.

-At the end of the day, however, the Trinsic is still a faucet worth considering during your next remodel.
+Nonetheless, the Trinsic is still a faucet worth considering during your next remodel.
 It's equal parts useful and stylish, and how often do kitchen accessories offer that kind of balance?

 - Easy to use and clean